Generations of flying inspire Old West Balloon Fest pilot

 “We did some ballooning in Australia a few years back.
 (Ballooning) takes you all over the world,” he said.
 “We borrowed a balloon from a friend.
 The ballooning community is tight.
 Everybody is pretty tight.
 We’re like a family.”

-“It affects lift considerably.
-I do calculations, including the weight of passengers.
-I was doing all the math.
-We do that every flight to make sure we fly with no problems.
-I did math based on flying at 10,000 feet in case something weird happens and I need to be able to go way, way, way up to find (a wind).”

-The Old West Balloon Fest wound down the week of festivities with a Night Glow at Five Rocks on Saturday night.

 The U.S. National Hot Air Balloon Championship also finished its week of competition Saturday.
-With four tasks still being finalized, as of publication, Joe Heartsill is in first place with 11,334 points, Johnny Petrehn has 11,209 for second and Rhett Heartsill is in third with 10,864.
+Rhett Heartsill finished in first place with 14,127 points, Joe Heartsill had 14,117 for second, and Johnny Petrehn was third with 14,077.

 Rounding out the top 10 is Chase Donner in fourth, Lucas Heartsill is fifth, Branden Bloom sits in sixth place.
-In seventh place is Patrick Cloyd, Jeremy Rubin is in eight, Jonathan Wright is ninth and 10th is Cameron Wall.
+In seventh place is Joe Zvada, Cameron Wall is in eight, Jonathan Wright is ninth and 10th is Zerek Welz.